mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Time series analysis
 Analysing well-defined data obtained through repeated measurements of time.
 The data has to be well defined and measured at successive points in time spaced at identical time intervals.

 ## Variability
 It means that the meaning of the data can change (rapidly).
-In (almost) the same tweets for example a word can have a totally different meaning
+In (almost) the same tweets for example a word can have a totally different meaning.

 ## What are the 4 Vs of Big Data?